 To report impaired drivers, motorists are encouraged to dial *LSP (*577) from their cellular phone or to contact their local law enforcement agency.
 Motorists are asked to designate a sober driver any time alcohol is consumed.

-If you or a loved one has been injured in a drunk driving accident in Shreveport or the surrounding parishes, please contact our experienced attorney at Greenwald Law Firm for a free legal consultation.
+If you or a loved one has been injured in a drunk driving accident in Shreveport or the surrounding parishes, please contact our experienced Shreveport personal injury attorney at Greenwald Law Firm for a free legal consultation.